Venous and arterial blood. What vessels does darker blood move through and how does the circulatory system work?

 2. The pressure in the veins is lower, so if a vessel is damaged, the amount of blood loss is lower.

-3. Its temperature is higher, so it additionally prevents rapid heat loss through the skin.
+3. Its temperature is higher, so it additionally prevents rapid loss heat through the skin.

 What is the systemic and pulmonary circulation?